loserskater/magisk-module-template/README.md

 # AppSystemizer
 This module converts a pre-defined list of installed apps to system apps.
+[More details in support thread](https://forum.xda-developers.com/showthread.php?t=3477512).

 ## Supported Apps
 * Action Launcher (for Google Now integration)